2003 Colima earthquake

-The 2003 Colima earthquake occurred on 21 January with a moment magnitude of 7.6 and a maximum Mercalli intensity of VIII (Severe).
-The epicenter was located on the Pacific coast in the Mexican state of Colima.
-The earthquake was felt as far away as Mexico City and in southern parts of the United States.
+An earthquake struck the Pacific Coast of Mexico on 21 January 2003 with a moment magnitude of 7.5.
+It had a maximum Mercalli intensity of VIII (Severe).
+The epicenter was located on the Pacific coast near the Mexican state of Colima.
+The earthquake killed 29 people, injured 1,073 others and damaged over 43,300 homes across five states, with minor damage also occurring in Mexico City.
+The earthquake was felt as far away as the states of Texas and Louisiana.